-73 Misconduct amounting to Breach of the Rules when no other Para applies a This Para applies when:
+73 Misconduct amounting to Breach of the Rules when no other Para applies b When this Para applies, it constitutes a Rule that has been alleged to have been breached.

-- (i) an allegation is made of misconduct of a type which, if proven, could attract a penalty specified under any of Paras 543 to 547; and - (ii) no other Para refers to or is referred by the specified penalty.
+- a This Para applies when: - an allegation is made of misconduct of a type which, if proven, could attract a penalty specified under any of Paras 543 to 547; and - (ii) no other Para refers to or is referred by the specified penalty.